LoreviQ/LoreviQ.github.io/_posts/2024-08-16-WebNovelPlatform.md

 ### Testing

 I write tests for handlers before writing them, testing the expected functionality of the various endpoints.
 Tests can be seen in the main package with *_test.go format, using go test.

+## Database

+The Database uses libsql, a fork of SQLite hosted by [Turso](https://turso.tech/), who I picked for their generous free plan since this is currently just a demonstration project.
+Migration is handled by goose, allowing me to migrate up and down between different schema.
+As mentioned previously, interaction via the database is handled with SQLC, where Go code is generated from SQL wirrten in the ./sql/queries directory.

+## Frontend